Lucy Stephan

 Lucy Stephan OAM (born 10 December 1991) is an Australian rower.
-She is a seven-time consecutive Australian champion, a 2016 and 2020 Olympian and a world champion who won a 2017 world title in the coxless four and regained that same world title in 2019.
-At the Tokyo 2020 Olympics she led the crew from the bow seat of the Australian coxless four to a gold medal victory.
+She is a multiple Australian champion, a 2016 and 2020 Olympian and a world champion who won a 2017 world title in the coxless four and regained that same world title in 2019.
+At the Tokyo 2020 Olympics she balanced the boat from the bow seat of the Australian coxless four to a gold medal victory.
 She won the Remenham Challenge Cup at the 2018 Henley Royal Regatta in the Australian women's eight.

 Club and state rowing

 Raised in the Victorian country town of Nhill, Stephan's senior rowing was from the Melbourne University Boat Club.
-She attended Ballarat Grammar, a school in Ballarat, Victoria, where she found her passion for rowing.
+She attended Ballarat Grammar in Victoria, where she found her passion for rowing.
 Stephan graduated in 2009.

 Stephan was first selected to represent Victoria in the women's youth eight in 2011 contesting the Bicentennial Cup at the Interstate Regatta within the Australian Rowing Championships.
 From 2012 to 2018 she rowed in Victoria's seven consecutive successful senior women's eights who won the Queen's Cup at the Interstate Regatta within the Australian Rowing Championships.
 She stroked those Victorian eights to victory in 2013, 2014, 2017 and 2018.
-In 2021 and 2022 she was in the seven seat of the Victorian women's eight in their successive Queen's Cup victories.
+In 2021, 2022 and 2023 she was again in Victorian women's eights for their successive Queen's Cup victories, she stroked the 2023 crew.

-At the Australian Rowing Championships in 2022 she won another national title - the open women's coxed eight - in a composite Australian selection crew.
+At the Australian Rowing Championships in 2022 she won another national title – the women's eight – in a composite Australian selection crew.

+With Katrina Werry she won the women's national coxless pair titles at the 2022 and 2023 Australian Rowing Championships.
+At the 2023 Australian Rowing Championships she also won the coxless four national title in an all MUBC crew.